whl1729/note/computer/cpp/primer/17_specialized_library_facilities.md

 format_first_only
 ```

-18. Like placeholders, which we used with bind, regex_constants is a namespace defined inside the std namespace.
+18. Like placeholders, which we used with bind, **regex_constants** is a namespace defined inside the std namespace.
 To use a name from regex_constants, we must qualify that name with the names of both namespaces:
 ```
 using std::regex_constants::format_no_copy;
 // or
 using namespace std::regex_constants;
 ```

-### Random Numbers
+### 17.4 Random Numbers

 1. Random Number Library Components
     - Engine: Types that generate a sequence of random unsigned integers